marijnh/Eloquent-JavaScript/15_event.md

 The example looked at the `key` property of the event object to see which key the event is about.
 This property holds a string that, for most keys, corresponds to the thing that pressing that key would type.
-For special keys like [enter]{keyname}, it holds a string that names the key (`"Enter"`, in this case).
-If you hold [shift]{keyname} while pressing a key, that might also influence the name of the key—`"v"` becomes `"V"`, `"1"` may become `"!"`, if that is what pressing [shift]{keyname}-1 produces on your keyboard.
+For special keys such as [enter]{keyname}, it holds a string that names the key (`"Enter"`, in this case).
+If you hold [shift]{keyname} while pressing a key, that might also influence the name of the key—`"v"` becomes `"V"`, and `"1"` may become `"!"`, if that is what pressing [shift]{keyname}-1 produces on your keyboard.